metagn/applicates/README.md

 import applicates

 proc map[T](s: seq[T], f: Applicate): seq[T] =
-  # this is a proc, applicates instantiated inside foreign procs will not be able
+  # this is a proc, applicates instantiated inside foreign procs will not
-  # to access local symbols, just a heads up
+  # capture locals, just a heads up
   result.newSeq(s.len)
   for i in 0..<s.len:
     result[i] =
       f.apply(s[i]) # maybe a little long
       # or
-      f!(s[i]) # this does not have great precedence
+      f!(s[i]) # this can break very easily to precedence
       # or
       (s[i]) |> f # ugly, also you need to do tuples like ((1, 2)) |> f to support multiple arguments